icaliskanoglu/go-lambda-docker-cloudformation/README.md

-# Sample Lambda Function with Dokcer and Cloudformation Template
+# Sample Lambda Function with Docker and Cloudformation Template

 ## Build
 ```